discretize/discretize-guides/builds/engineer/power-scrapper/index.md

 ### Relic Variations
 <Item id="104800"/> can be used instead of <Item id="100947"/>. \
 Used properly, it can be a damage increase at the cost of flexibility.
+It be advantageous to run <Skill name="Bombkit"/> with <Item id="104800"/>.

 ### Additional Skills